catalinred/catalinred.github.com/_posts/2014-11-10-form-controls-currentcolor-pseudo-elements.markdown

 ## That's pretty much it

-Let me know your thoughts and I hope you enjoyed this article.
-Thanks for reading!
+Let me know your thoughts, thanks for reading!